silverstone-git/silverstone-git.github.io/README.md

 ## Getting Started

-To get a local copy up and running, follow these simple steps.
+To get a local copy up and running, follow these steps.

 ### Prerequisites